 The difficult part the second time was the feeling of isolation.
 People were shocked to see me acting like I knew what I was doing whether I was buying groceries, counting change, or knowing where I was when I got off the bus.
 Kyoto is a city with a lot of tourists and so they have experience with a lot of clueless Westerners.

-I know that Japanese and Pakistani culture are quite different, but do you feel like having the experiences from Japan helped you integrate into your role here as a Client Relations Manager?
+I know that Japanese and Pakistani culture are quite different, but do you feel like having the experiences from Japan helped you integrate into your role here?

 Honestly, I do.
 Despite how different they are, when you deeply study another culture and language, you're more prepared overall for certain things.
 For example, when there are communication issues with a developer because he doesn't understand a certain word of phrase, it's easier for me to explain those because I've been on both sides of that situation.
 Japanese is a very nuanced language that doesn't usually come out and say how things actually are, so I think that in particular has helped me be able to read between the lines for other cultures.